jgvfwstone/ArtificialIntelligenceEngines/DeepLearningEnginesCode/Python/howToGetPython.md

 Pytorch (owned by Facebook)

+scikit-learn (funded by various public bodies)

 TensorFlow (owned by Google)

+Most examples in this book rely on Pytorch.
+Both Pytorch and scikit-learn allow fairly easy access to the underlying Python code.

 Installing Modules
 ==============

 Install modules pytorch and torchvision:

-$ anaconda/bin/conda install pytorch torchvision -c pytorch The -c tells conda to look under pytorch online
+$ anaconda/bin/conda install pytorch torchvision -c pytorch (The -c tells conda to look under pytorch online).

-Install gym into anaconda package directly??????
+To use some graphical examples involving computer games you will need gym:

 $ cd PATH  /anaconda3/bin
 Use  pip from within anaconda’s own directory to install packages in correct place:
-$ ./pip install gym
+$ conda install gym

+If you need to tell pip where to put downloaded files then use the -t flag: pip3 -t, --target <dir>          Install packages into <dir>.

+$ pip3 install sklearn